westpoint-robotics/GLAWS/README.md

 7. Your Arduino should now be programmed.
 8. Now you must train your Pixycam to acquire targets.
  - Follow this [tutorial] (http://www.cmucam.org/projects/cmucam5/wiki/Teach_Pixy_an_object) to train and set the first signature for red.

+1. Department of Defense, “Directive on Autonomy in Weapons Systems, Number 3000.09,”